ovh/hosting-domain-names-roadmap/readme.md

-# OVHcloud roadmap for Collaborative Tools (Email, VoIP...)
+# OVHcloud roadmap for Hosting Domain Names (Web hosting, Databases, Domaine names, ...)

 ## Consulting roadmap and changelog
 OVHcloud now exposes a [central public roadmap and changelog for all its Hosting, Telco and Collaboration services as a GitHub Project](https://github.com/orgs/ovh/projects/18).